 About Ryan

 To most people, bonsai is just a tree in a pot; however, to Ryan, it is much more.
 For Ryan, bonsai is a way of connecting more deeply to nature, a way to find calm, an outlet to practice scientific thinking, and an outlet for creativity.
 Ryan Huston started exploring the art of bonsai at the young age of 8 when he first encountered the bonsai collection at the Franklin Park Conservatory in his hometown of Columbus, Ohio.
 From that day on, Ryan always had at least a handful of prebonsais he was learning to keep alive.
 Much later when pursuing his undergraduate degree from the University of Washington, Ryan was inspired to further explore the art of bonsai and began volunteering at the Elandan Gardens under the famous bonsai artist Dan Robinson.
-Dan is known for his unique style which emphasizes ancient trees with a heavy emphasis on natural inspiration, deadwood, and US native species and these preferences were deeply ingrained in Ryan’s bonsai practices as well.
+Dan is known for his unique style which emphasizes ancient trees as he has seen them in nature including prominent deadwood and "gnarly branches."
+Dan has also been a long-time collector of US native species and these preferences were deeply ingrained in Ryan’s bonsai practices as well.
 To that end, one of Ryan’s favorite bonsai-related activities is camping in exotic places around the US and collecting naturally stunted trees wherever it is legal.
 Exploring such natural spaces also has the compounded benefit of providing inspiration, helping Ryan understand forests and species-specific nuances around the country in their native environments.
-Ryan records some lessons from his travels as well as his time as a bonsai apprentice at his bonsai blog “www.Ry2Tree2.com”.
-Ryan has since continued his educational pursuits in bonsai by starting YouTube channels for the Puget Sound Bonsai Association and Columbus Bonsai Society to share artist demonstrations, participating in the Bonsai Time Podcast, and giving lectures and demonstrations for public events.
+Ryan records some lessons from his travels as well as his time as a bonsai apprentice at his bonsai blog “www.InVivoBonsai.com” (Formerly Ry2Tree2.com / Ry2Tree2 Bonsai).
+Ryan has since continued his educational pursuits in bonsai by starting YouTube channels for the Puget Sound Bonsai Association and Columbus Bonsai Society to share artist demonstrations, co-founding the Bonsai Time Podcast, and giving lectures and demonstrations for public events.
 Now that Ryan has moved back home to Columbus for the Microbiology Ph.D. program at The Ohio State University, when not studying he is focused on advancing his trees, studying and collecting native species in Ohio, and sharing the art of bonsai wherever possible.

 Here I am with my first yamadori (wild collected tree).
 Through my knowledge of biology and Dan's experience, I hope to build on Dan's success in transplanting and cultivating great wild trees into bonsai. ~Fall of 2016.